 Next, you want to make sure this “Inbox” Notebook is the default destination for all new notes.
 You change this in your Evernote preferences.

 Now that we have our Evernote settings ready to go, in your Scansnap manager settings, use the “Scan to Evernote” profile.

 In this manager you can also set a naming convention.
 See below for my YYYY_MM_DD format.
 Once a document is in Evernote I simply edit the hour, minute, second part and create a useful title.

 My paranoid self likes to create a local backup of everything I send to Evernote.
 You can set this up from right inside the Fujitsu Scansnap manager as you can see above.
 I send everything I scan to Evernote as well as a folder on my hard drive.
 This is purely for backup purposes.
 I never actually go into this folder and view anything.
 Why would I?
 I have Evernote!

-Once you adjust your settings in the Scansnap manager you can just plug in your scanner and press the blue button to start scanning.
-It really is that easy and all your scans will end up automatically in your Evernote* inbox.
+Once you adjust your settings in the Scansnap manager, you can just plug in your scanner and press the blue button to start scanning.
+It really is that easy and all of your scans will end up automatically in your Evernote inbox.
 Once set up, I rarely change these settings.
-It’s about making life simpler not more complicated.
+It’s about making life simpler, not more complicated.

 Boom!
 You’ve completed the great purge.
 If you’ve made it this far you are in rarified paperless air, take a deep breath and savor the moment.
 For some this process is a weekend, for others it happens over the course of a month or two.
 Either way is fine!